rglusic/spring-phonon-dispersions/README.md

 Phonons are the quantized vibrational modes of solid structures.
 ## Project Description
 This project will explore calculating phonons on spring based solids.
+# This project is licenced under the MIT license
+The LICENSE file contains the MIT license.